Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 1. He could send us an anonymous email asking us to pay to a specific account, already existing in the state of the node.
 But this is not anonymous, since, in Hotmoka, an account is an object and there must have been a transaction that created that object, whose payer is likely to be Anonymous or somebody in his clique.
-That is, the identity of Anonymous can be inferred from the creator of the account.
-Therefore, Anonymous discards this possibility.
+That is, this allows one to infer something aboutthe identity of Anonymous.
+Therefore, Anonymous would probably discard this possibility.
-2. He could send us an anonymous email asking us to create a new account with a given public key, whose associate private key he controls, and to charge it with 10,000 coins.
-After that, we are expected to send him an email where we notify him the storage reference where `moka create-account` has allocated the account.
+2. He could send us an anonymous email asking us to create a new account with a given public key, whose associated private key he controls, and to charge it with 10,000 coins.
+After that, we are expected to send him an email where we notify him the storage reference where `moka accounts create` has allocated the account.
 But this means that we must know his email address, which is definitely against the idea of anonymity.
 Therefore, Anonymous discards this possibility as well.
 3. He could send us an anonymous email asking us _to pay to a given public key_, whose